How Long Do Brakes Last?

 - Squishy brake pedal: If you notice a lack of resistance with your brake pedal, it could mean that you’ve got air in your system or there’s an issue with the master cylinder.
 Either way, schedule service immediately.

 - Grinding and squeaking brakes: If you hear a shrill, high-pitched noise when you’re braking, it’s a sign that your brake pads are going.
 The pads have wear indicators that emit this sound when they’re getting low.

-We’re happy to help drivers in Santa Fe, White Rock, and La Cienega with their automotive needs to help make sure their vehicle is in great shape before heading out on the road.
+We’re always happy to help drivers in Santa Fe, White Rock, and La Cienega with their automotive needs, so their vehicle can remain in great shape at all times.